Chaotic sets and Hausdorff dimension for L\"uroth expansions: Introduction and statement of results

-It is straightforward to check that if $(X,f)$ is locally eventually onto, then $(X,f)$ is topologically transitive.
-Also, W. Huang and X. Ye in \cite[Theorem 4.1]{HuaYe2002} shown that Devaney chaos imply Li-Yorke chaos when $f:X \to X$ is continuous.
-In the same setting, F. Blanchard et al. in \cite{BlaGlaKolMaa2002} shown that if the topological entropy of $(X,f)$ is positive, then $(X,f)$ is Li-Yorke chaotic.
+W. Huang and X. Ye showed in \cite[Theorem 4.1]{HuaYe2002} that Devaney chaos implies Li-Yorke chaos when $f:X \to X$ is continuous.
+In the same setting, F. Blanchard et al. showed in \cite[Corollary 2.4]{BlaGlaKolMaa2002} that if the topological entropy of $(X,f)$ is positive, then $(X,f)$ is Li-Yorke chaotic.
 The dimensional properties of the sets given in Definition \ref{def:chaoticsets} have received attention recently --- see \cite{Neu2010}.